 The main house at Abbotsford reopened to the public in July 2013 after a major programme of repair and refurbishment, and a new visitor centre opened in August 2012.
-See the links on right for further information.
+See the links on this page for further information.
 For the moment the rest of this page remains as written prior to the start of the refurbishment at the end of the 2011 season, and will be updated when we have revisited.

 Sir Walter Scott died in the dining room of his house at Abbotsford on 21 September 1832 and was buried at Dryburgh Abbey.
 Scott's final years had been overshadowed by financial problems, but these did nothing to dim his status as what would today be called a literary superstar: an author whose work had fired the imagination of a generation and a man who had done much to re-establish the idea of a distinctive Scottish identity at a time when "North Britain" was in danger of becoming indistinguishable from any other region of Great Britain.

 Scott's celebrity status meant that Abbotsford became a place of pilgrimage for his fans after his death, and a feature in the tourist guides that were starting to appear as the Georgian era moved into the Victorian era.
 By the 1850s the house was being adapted specifically to cater for the increasing number of visitors, with a dedicated entrance being created for tourists.

 Just two miles from either Melrose or Galashiels, Abbotsford must certainly qualify as one of Scotland's longest standing tourist attractions.
 Those visiting included Queen Victoria on 22 August 1867.
 In 1883 the total number of over 1500 visitors included 20 from the USA.
 Today's visitor is therefore following a very well established trail.